aerospike/aerospike-client-python/doc/client.rst

         :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

+    .. method:: admin_create_pki_user(username: str, roles: list[, policy: dict])

+        Create a user and grant it roles.

+        :param str username: the username to be added to the Aerospike cluster.
+        :param list roles: the list of role names assigned to the user.
+        :param dict policy: optional :ref:`aerospike_admin_policies`.

+        :raises: one of the :exc:`~aerospike.exception.AdminError` subclasses.

     .. method:: admin_create_user(username, password, roles[, policy: dict])

         Create a user and grant it roles.